dimanikulin/fva/README.md

 - [As a delivery manager](./FVADocMD/LEARNT_AS_DM.md);
 - [As an application architect](./FVADocMD/LEARNT_AS_SA.md);
 - [As a software developer](../FVADocMD/LEARNT_AS_DEV.md).
-- [As a Software tester you can download the installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions) to try it.
+- [As a software tester you can download the installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions) to try it.
 </br> </br>
 &nbsp;&nbsp;&nbsp; So there are many items to help the author in.
 </br> </br>

 ## Stay in touch